mateuszroth/esp8266-web-control-panel/README.md

 	1. Install the required driver (CH340G or CP2104).
 	2. Follow instructions from the `Using git version` section.
 	3. While instaling the hardware package, make sure you have at least v2.2.0 of [ESP8266 Core](https://github.com/esp8266/Arduino) (on Mac, check in your terminal `cat ~/Documents/Arduino/hardware/esp8266com/esp8266/package.json`).
-	4. After install hardware package, you will see WEMOS boards in the Tools→Board:xxx Choose your right board.
+	4. After install hardware package, you will see WEMOS boards in the `Tools→Board:xxx`.
+Choose your right board.
 2. Then install newest Firmata from master branch from [git repository](https://github.com/firmata/arduino) (on Mac you have to delete existing Firmata directory `~/Documents/Arduino/libraries/Firmata` and then run `git clone git@github.com:firmata/arduino.git ~/Documents/Arduino/libraries/Firmata` in your terminal).
 Firmata is a protocol that will allow us to communicate with our microcontroller using languages like JavaScript.
 3. Now you can use [StandardFirmataWiFi](https://github.com/firmata/arduino/tree/master/examples/StandardFirmataWiFi) (in Arduino, choose File -> Examples -> Firmata -> StandardFirmataWiFi) which enables the use of Firmata over a TCP connection and it can be configured as either a TCP server or TCP client.
 	1. Configure `wifiConfig.h` (ESP8266 is enabled by default but follow all the 6 steps).
-	2. You can skip step 2 and 4 but I prefer to have a static IP for both the computer and the board.
+	2. You can skip step 4 but I prefer to have a static IP for both the computer and the board.
+If you decide to use static IP then on Mac you can check the router IP address and the network mask in `Settings -> Network -> Advanced -> TCP/IP`.
 	2. Enable Serial debugging by uncommenting `//#define SERIAL_DEBUG` in StandardFirmataWiFi.
 	3. Then upload the project to your WeMos D1 in Arduino IDE.
 4. Check if the connection is configured properly by opening Serial Monitor (in Arduino, Tools -> Serial Monitor) at baud 9600.
 If the board is sending `WiFi connection failed` then try to reconfigure `wifiConfig.h` or try to use another WiFi point (your computer and the board should be in the same network).
 	1. While I used hotspot on my mobile, it worked only for 2.4 GHz and not for 5 GHz.

-*Yay, you board is configured and ready to communicate via Firmata with your JavaScript code on your computer!*
+*Yay, your board is configured and ready to communicate via Firmata with your JavaScript code on your computer!*

 ## Test Firmata.js with your board
 Firmata.js is the base for Johnny Five so let's test it with our board which has StandardFirmataWiFi deployed.
 [Here's a simple Firmata.js client example with additional instructions](https://gist.github.com/soundanalogous/31a43d9c72ec6fbdf9631cfbe635d625).
-Just copy source code to a file for example named `index.js`.
-Then run command `npm install firmata etherport-client node-serialport --save` to install dependencies and run the code by using `node index.js`.
-The LED on digital pin 13 should blink.
+Just copy source code to a file for example named `index.js` and use correct IP address.
+Then run command `npm install firmata etherport-client serialport --save` to install dependencies and run the code by using `node index.js`.
+The LED on digital pin 2 should blink.
+You can change the pin to something different, for example digital pin 13.

+If you're having some troubles with running the script, the command `npm install serialport --build-from-source --save` may help.

 ## Test Johnny Five
-If everything was done well, you can check simple J5 code (remember to install dependencies by using command `npm install johnny-five etherport-client node-serialport --save`):
+If everything was done well, you can check simple J5 code (remember to install dependencies by using command `npm install johnny-five etherport-client serialport --save`):
 ```javascript
 var five = require("johnny-five");
 var EtherPortClient = require("etherport-client").EtherPortClient;